PhD candidate at Utrecht University

-I graduated from University of Groningen’s research master in Arts & Cultural Studies (Art History track) in 2020.
+In 2020 I graduated cum laude from University of Groningen’s research master in Arts & Cultural Studies (Art History track).
 I am currently working as a PhD Candidate at Utrecht University within the ERC-funded project DURARE (Dynamics of the Durable: A History of Making Things Last in the Visual and Decorative Arts).

-My research interests include drawing, the teaching and learning of artistic technique, as well as the influence of social aspects like class, gender and age on artistic practices.
-My research previously centered on the drawing albums from 1696 of Hendrick van Beaumont, a previously unknown draughtsman (publication TBA).
+My research interests include drawing, anatomy and corporeality in art, the teaching and learning of technique, as well as the influence of social aspects like class, gender and age on artistic practices.
+My research previously centered on the drawing albums from 1696 of Hendrick van Beaumont (1687-1707), a previously unknown draughtsman (publication TBA).

 Illustration: Gesina ter Borch.
 De Overwinning van de Schilderkunst over de Dood.
 Watercolor on paper, 1660.
 Copyright: Rijksmuseum Amsterdam

 Life is short, art endures?
 Practicing painting and permanence in the long seventeenth century.